- How many PGY-1 positions are available?

 Q: What is there to do outside of work?

 A: Philadelphia is a multi-cultural city with something for everyone.
-There are museums, parks, theaters, a renowned orchestra, the waterfront and much more.
-Philadelphia also has a wide variety of restaurants for every budget - with several nationally acclaimed five star delights.
+There are museums, parks, theaters, a renowned orchestra, a passionate sports community, the waterfront and much more.
+Many of these activities are within easy walking/biking distance of our hospital and the areas where housestaff live.
+Philadelphia also has a wide variety of restaurants for every budget, with several nationally acclaimed five star delights.
 See link to Philly Fun Guide.

 Q: How do the housestaff get to know each other?